Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Henry II granted territories of south Wales including Cardiganshire to Rhys, the Prince of Wales.

-Laugharne Castle was the location of one of a series of meetings between Henry II and Lord Rhys that confirmed Rhys' lands and where he was given the title of justiciar.
+Laugharne Castle was the location of one of a series of meetings between King Henry II and Lord Rhys, that confirmed the lands held by the Lord, and where he was given the title of justiciar.

 In this year Rhys ap Gruffydd, The Lord Rhys captured the castle at Kidwelly from the Normans.
 It is possible that he repaired its structure at this time.